Newcastle Coin Dealers

 of 50% or more are typical.
 You will therefore generally obtain more for correctly-described/graded items of this type if you sell

-them yourself on EBay (15% commission), should you have the time and inclination to do so.
-Auction houses generally end up selling
+them yourself on EBay (0% commission for private sellers), should you have the time and inclination to do so.
+Auction houses generally

 - However, The better houses will guarantee the items' authenticity, thus making them good venues for rare items where authenticity